guidedways/walkthrough_onboarding/README.md

 Most onboarding projects out there rely on some pretty icons, colors and a bit of parallax.
 This is fine, except you miss out on the ability to actually showcase your app.

 If your app is constantly improving, and you find yourself adding new features often, it becomes a burden to design and add new icons & colors to your onboarding view.
 With this project, all you do is take real screenshots of your app, create a new walk through section, as described below, and you're done.
-The activity will present you with screenshots of your app inside of a phone template, and you describe how you want it to animate and appear on screen.
+The activity will present you with screenshots of your app inside of a phone template, and you describe how you want these to transition and appear on screen.

 ## Requirements